sloik/OptionalAPI/README.md

 # Installation

-Just copy and paste contents of `OptionalAPI.swift` file 🍝
+Just copy and paste files to your project 🍝

 Or use SPM 😎